 - 10. Meet the requirements for operating a not-for-profit, profit, or governmental organization in Pennsylvania. - 11.
 Have current State motor vehicle registration and inspection for all vehicles owned, leased, and/or hired and used as a component of the Supports Coordination service. - 12.
 Have automobile insurance for all automobiles owned, leased, and/or hired and used as a component of the Supports Coordination service. - 13.
 Have Commercial General Liability Insurance or provide evidence of self-insurance as specified by insurance standards. - 14.
 Have Workers' Compensation Insurance in accordance with state law. - 15.
 Have sufficient SCO personnel to carry out all functions to operate. - 16.
 Comply with and meet all standards of ODP's SCO oversight process including: - Overall compliance score of 86% or higher, and - Comply with ODP's Corrective Action Plan and Directed Corrective Action Plan process. - 17.
 Ensure 24-hour access to SCO personnel (via direct employees or a contract) for response to emergency situations that are related to the Supports Coordination service or other waiver services. - 18.
 Have the ability to utilize ODP's Information System to document and perform Supports Coordination activities. - 19.
 Cooperate with and assist, as needed, ODP and any state and federal agency charged with the duty of identifying, investigating, sanctioning, or prosecuting Medicaid fraud and abuse. - 20.
 Cooperate with Health Care Quality Units, independent monitoring teams, and other external monitoring conducted by ODP's designees. - 21.
 Participate in established AE forums to address risk management, systemic issues and provider viability concerns. - 22.
 Comply with HIPAA. - 23.
-Annually submit to ODP the most recent financial statement that has been audited by an independent Certified Public Accountant. - 24.
 Comply with Department standards related to SCO qualification and enrollment.